A voxel-level approach to brain age prediction: A method to assess regional brain aging: Related Work

 To move towards a regional analysis of the brain aging process, studies \citep{beheshti2019novel,bintsi2020patch} have attempted to predict brain age at a block or a patch level (with an MAE in the range of $\sim$ 1.5-2 years) where predictions are made for individual blocks of the brain.
-These blocks do not necessarily correlate to known anatomical regions of the brain but do provide a level of spatial information compared to the global-age prediction models.
-The authors postulate the scope of taking this a step further with an analysis at a higher resolution.
-It is important to acknowledge that studies have attempted to explore and understand regional aging trajectories in the brain using other techniques like regional volume changes \citep{raz2005regional}, functional changes \citep{davidson1999regional} etc., however, for the scope of this article, we will be limiting our focus on studies that utilize ML/DL techniques to do so from a brain age prediction perspective.
+These blocks do not necessarily correlate to known anatomical regions of the brain but do provide an additional level of spatial information compared to the global-age prediction models. \nw{The authors suggest taking this a step further with an analysis at a higher resolution in future works.} It is important to acknowledge that studies have attempted to explore and understand regional aging trajectories in the brain using other techniques like regional volume changes \citep{raz2005regional}, functional changes \citep{davidson1999regional} etc., however, for the scope of this article, we will be limiting our focus on studies that utilize ML/DL techniques \nw{on anatomical images} to do so from a brain age prediction perspective.
 Finally, based on the current literature, voxel-level predictions have only been explored once before by \citet{popescu2021local}.
 Their method produces voxel-level age maps to understand the regional aging process in the brain, however, this is at the cost of a high MAE $\sim$ 9 years.
 The authors utilize a modified version of a U-Net architecture to predict brain age at a voxel-level and block-level.
-This method will be referred to as the baseline for the scope of this article.
+This method will be referred to as the baseline for the scope of this article. \nw{One common trend observed in most works on brain age prediction (global or regional) is the use of MAE being used as a metric for result comparison.
+MAE suffers from being influenced by the age range of the test set and hence, makes cross-study comparison less accurate.
+To overcome this limitation, we do report MAE like previous works, however, also report $R^2$ (Coefficient of Determination) and show violin plots for the results for a more holistic assessment of results.}

+\nw{Diverging from the baseline \citep{popescu2021local}, the proposed methodology introduces two significant modifications.
+First, the proposed method models brain age in the native space of the T1-weighted MR images, eliminating registration of any degree as a pre-processing step.
+This is done to ensure the features are retained in their truest form in the input images.
+Second, the proposed method uses full T1-weighted volumes as input to the brain age prediction model rather than segmentations of gray matter (GM) and white matter (WM) as done in the baseline.
+This ensures the inclusion of cerebrospinal fluid (CSF) in the input images which based on previous studies is relevant to the study of brain aging \citep{houston2023aging,may1990cerebrospinal}.
+The two improvements proposed in this manuscript are further examined in the discussion section.}